Accommodus/Typst-Editor-devcontainer/README.md

 **This editor is configured to look best with a font that is not pre-installed; see [Font Installation](#Font-Install) for details.**

 This devcontainer provides a ready-to-use environment for editing and scripting Typst documents.
-It also supports development of Rust-based Typst modules.
-It comes pre-installed with Typst, Rust (including the wasm32-unknown-unknown target), Pandoc, and a set of extensions for both code and prose workflows.
+It comes pre-installed with Git, Typst, Pandoc, and a set of extensions for both code and prose workflows.
 System-wide installation of all Google Fonts and the Monaspace family ensures consistent, high-quality typography for all documents, eliminating the need to manually add fonts.

 ## Installation